davidwr/druido_forum_app_gui/README.md

 - Ionic JS (The project is a template from Ionic v1.3.4)
 - Android cellphone

+### Observations

+- Developed and tested using Lenovo Moto G4 Plus
+- The public online API is on AWS EC2 Ubuntu (t2.micro)
+- - The database is on AWS RDS

 ## Using the API

 Check the API code of Druido App: https://github.com/davidwr/druido_forum_app_api